Update: November 2, 2018

 Setting up the Arduino EDI with support for ESP8266/Arduino cards was one of the subjects of a previous post.
-I mentioned that the version of the ESP core is now 2.4.2 whereas previously I used version 2.4.1.
+I mentioned there that the version of the ESP core was now 2.4.2 whereas previously I was using version 2.4.1.

 A cursory review indicates that my three Arduino libraries for ESP8266, mdBlinky, mdButton et mdEspRestart/mdEspRestartSF, are working properly in the new environment.
 It will be a relief for their many users!
 In all, there were 11, 11 and 14 downloads respectively.
 These figures overestimate their importance, because I downloaded them when verifying the links.

 The transition to version 2.4.2 was not smooth, because one of my sketches, which is not yet public, can not be compiled.
 Here is the error message that the IDE displays.

 A quick reminder: WPS, Wi-Fi Protected Setup, is a way to establish a Wi-Fi connection between a router and a device by pressing a button (real or virtual) on each of these devices.
 In my sketch, running on a Sonoff switch, I have to press its push button three times in quick succession and the WPS button on the router for the Sonoff to connect it to my home Wi-Fi network.
 It is not necessary to program the network name and password in the sketch.

 brought me to the Arduino WiFiManager forum: WiFiManager is causing compile problems Aug 06, 2018.
 The